ryanfiller/portfolio-svelte/src/routes/blog/_content/svelte-sanity-and-serverless-functions/index.md

 Now that we have data and users can create or edit data, we need a way to send that new data back to Sanity.
 The [Sanity `client`](https://www.sanity.io/docs/js-client) can help here, with the `.create` and `.mutate` methods, but sending data requires a little more care than getting data.

 Technically, anyone is able to hit the Sanity url endpoint and query data.
 There are ways to lock this down, but in my app I'm not too worried about it.
 However, I don't want just anybody to be able to _write_ to that endpoint, which means I need a `sanityClient` configured with an [authentication token](https://www.sanity.io/docs/http-auth).
-Tokens can be generated from the Sanity dashboard on [manage.sanity.io](https://manage.sanity.io), under Settings > API > CORS Origins.
+Tokens can be generated from the Sanity dashboard on [manage.sanity.io](https://manage.sanity.io), under `Settings > API > CORS Origins`.

 ```javascript
 const client = sanityClient({